-- Knives with locking blades and/or blades longer than two and one-half (2 1⁄2) inches); - Brass knuckles; - Explosive or destructive device intended for use as weapon; - Any dangerous or hazardous object or substance intended for use as weapon; - Nunchakus; and - Poisonous gas.
+- Knives with locking blades and/or blades 2.5 inches or longer; - Brass knuckles; - Explosive or destructive device intended for use as weapon; - Any dangerous or hazardous object or substance intended for use as weapon; - · Nunchakus; and - Poisonous gas.

 A FIREARM includes, but is not limited to: handgun, pistol, revolver, rifle, shotgun, starter pistol.